ericps1/crts/README.md

 statistic being printed to the screen by the two cognitive radio nodes you can see that it degrades (becomes less negative) when the interferer is on.

-While the experiment was running, each cognitive radio kept a log of its performance metrics stored as a binary file in the ./logs directory.
-These logs can be post processed into octave scripts which will plot the behavior and performance of the cognitive radio throughout the experiment.
-On one of the
-nodes:

-	$ cd logs
-	$ ./post_process_logs -l <binary log file name> -o <octave script name>.m
-	$ octave
-	>> <octave script name>

-This will generate a number of plots showing what the cognitive radio was doing for the duration of the experiment. \<binary log file name\> should be specified in the scenario configuration file (scenarios/interferer.cfg in our example) with the log_file parameter. \<octave script name\> can be any convenient file name; it should be appended with a .m extension for post_process_logs, but omit the extension when being called from octave.
-Some of these statistics may be more meaningful than others.
-On one of the nodes (whichever used the same frequency as the interferer) the EVM should follow the same duty cycle as the interferer.
-There may be packet errors that follow this pattern as well.
+CRTS and the ECR will log all events to a binary file as the scenario runs.
+These logs will be converted to octave and/or python files which can be used to visualize or calculate various performance metrics for the radios.
+This behavior can be controlled through various flags found in the scenario files.
+We've provided some standard octave scripts to plot the logs as a function of time.